SciTools/iris/docs/src/userguide/glossary.rst

         A coordinate factory derives coordinates (sometimes referred to as derived coordinates) from the values of existing coordinates.
-        E.g. A hybrid height factory might use "height above sea level" and "height at ground level" coordinate data to calculate a "height above ground level" coordinate.
+        E.g. A hybrid height factory might use "height above sea level" and "height at ground level" coordinate data to perform a "height above ground level" coordinate.

         | **Related:** :term:`Cube`